13 Jan Mindy Vasilakopoulos

 Overall Treatment Approach:

-Parents of children who are developmentally under age three may be incorporated into our entire therapy session.
+At Pediaprogress, parents of children who are developmentally under age three may be incorporated into our entire therapy session.
 They typically participate with the child and I coach the parents to try strategies with their son/daughter.
 I suggest ideas to try at home and follow-up at the next session.
 When children are developmentally older, the parents may wait in the waiting room until the final 15 minutes of the session.
-In the final 15 minutes, we show the parents what we did and I suggest they try some ideas at home.
+In the final 15 minutes, we show the parents what we did during therapy and offer ideas to try at home.
 We frequently set-up a "home therapy" binder for the child to take work back and forth between therapy and home.

-My team at Pediaprogress and I volunteer annually at the CASANA Walk for Apraxia.
+My team at Pediaprogress and I volunteer annually at the Apraxia Kids Walk for Apraxia.
 We host meetings for the local parent network, The Apraxia Connection, at our office.
 We also offer free parent information evenings at our office.

 Professional consultation/collaboration: Yes